Pavlos Vlachos: Research

-Vlachos has published over 160 journal and 129 peer-reviewed conference papers, and has have 8 patents awarded.
+Vlachos has published over 160 journal and 129 peer-reviewed conference papers, and has had 8 patents awarded.
 His research is focused in experimental fluid mechanics with an emphasis on interdisciplinary measurement science, especially at the intersection of mechanics with biological, biomedical, and clinical systems.
 He has made scientific and engineering contributions to the quantification of uncertainty in complex measurement systems, and his discoveries and innovations have led to new understanding and technologies for heart failure, cardiovascular diseases, and tissue biotransport with applications to oncology, drug delivery, and injection biomechanics, as well as discoveries on how animals and micro-organisms interact with their fluid environment.

 A Fellow of ASME (2021) and AIMBE (2022), he has received 8 best-paper awards, 3 journal covers, including one in the Proceedings of the National Academies of Science, and the 2009 and 2010 outstanding paper awards in fluid mechanics from the journal of Measurement Science and Technology.
 Several more papers have been recognized in journal highlights and covers.

 Discovery

-Vlachos’s scholarly contributions are primarily in fluid mechanics, specializing in experimental mechanics and non-invasive flow diagnostics using non-intrusive imaging methods, measurement and data science, biomechanics, image and signal processing, and uncertainty qualification.
+Vlachos's scholarly contributions are primarily in fluid mechanics, specializing in experimental mechanics and non-invasive flow diagnostics using non-intrusive imaging methods, measurement and data science, biomechanics, image and signal processing, and uncertainty qualification.
 Currently, his research activities include heart failure and congenital heart disease, cerebral aneurysms, arterial flows, ultrasound and MRI medical imaging, bio-transport, drug delivery, and tumor micro-environments.
 He leads ongoing research aimed at the intersection of uncertainty quantification and data science with medical/clinical and engineering systems to tackle broader socio-technical challenges.
 At Virginia Tech, he co-founded an interdisciplinary graduate education program (NSF-IGERT and VT-IGEP) on MultiScale Transport in Environmental and Physiological Systems (MultiSTEPS), and co-founded and co-directed the Multifunctional Bio-Engineered Devices and Systems (MBEDS) center.